gregarious/mwcdc-server/README.md

 The Django admin site will have two different access levels: superuser and editor.
 Scenable gets superuser access, MWCDC staff get editor access.
-The main reason is to disable access to editing the relations involved with Skyline view point configuration.
+The main reason is to disable access to editing the relations involved with Skyline view and the Place information being pulled from O2DCA.

 To configure this on a deployment:

 1. Create a new Group with the following permissions:

-	- `<Permission: places | place | Can add place>`
 	- `<Permission: places | place | Can change place>`
-	- `<Permission: places | place | Can delete place>`
 	- `<Permission: skyline | interest point | Can change interest point>`
 	- `<Permission: skyline | viewpoint | Can change viewpoint>`